Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accesscontrol/pep/_index.md

 - **InstanceWrite** (User/system needs to be authorized to perform write action on the instance and its data in its current state)
 - **InstanceInstantiate** (user/system needs to be authorized to Instantiate an instance for an app)

-The PEP will create a [decision request](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Authorization/IntegrationTests/Data/Xacml/3.0/AltinnApps/AltinnApps0007Request.json) and call PDP. based on route data (like instanceId) and the authenticated Identity create a
+The PEP will create a decision request ([example](https://github.com/Altinn/altinn-authorization/blob/main/test/IntegrationTests/Data/Xacml/3.0/AltinnApps/AltinnApps0007Request.json)) and call the PDP based on route data (like instanceId) and the authenticated Identity.

-Based on the [response](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Authorization/IntegrationTests/Data/Xacml/3.0/AltinnApps/AltinnApps0007Response.json) the PEP will deny or approve the user.
+Based on the response ([example](https://github.com/Altinn/altinn-authorization/blob/main/test/IntegrationTests/Data/Xacml/3.0/AltinnApps/AltinnApps0007Response.json)), the PEP will deny or approve the user.
 (Deny = http 403)

 The PEP validates any obligation from the PDP like minimum authentication level.
 If this is not valid, the request will be denied (HTTP 403).